zakaria-jaddad/Knowledge/Exceptional_Control_Flow.md

 pid_t getppid(void);
 ```

-We can thing of a process as being in one of three states
+A process can be in one of three states

 - Running The process is either executing on the CPU or waiting to be executed and will be scheduled
   by the kernel.